ErikAndren/RF-Bridge-EFM8BB1/README.md

 There are the pins C2 & C2CK on the board.
 With a Arduino you can build a programmer to read/erase and program the flash.
 Software for the Arduino: https://github.com/conorpp/efm8-arduino-programmer

+You can also upgrade the firmware using the latest Tasmota firmware given that you connect the C2K and C2 ports to GPIO4 and GPIO5 on the board.

 # Software
 The project is written with Simplicity Studio 4.
 The resulting *.hex file can be programmed on the EFM8BB1.